Christmas according to KH:

 E: E—–.
 Or [gives her full name].
 That’s all.

-S: [eyes pop bright and wide] OH!
-One time somebody called me Savage!
+S: [eyes popping bright and wide] OH!
+One time my sister called me Savage!

 D: Hey, KATE!
 Wanna see how oranges orange-juice?!”